marshallm94/Technology_Notes/Concurrency_and_Parallelism_Viewed_Through_Music.md

 [TOC]

+* ( 2023-10-28 ):
+    * Understanding asynchronous structure is about understanding "Sub-Problem Independence"
+* ( 2023-07-27 ):
+    * I do think part of my confusion comes from the fact that if *any* part of your program is implemented asynchronously, you have to wrap the
+      *entire* program in `async`, which may give off the impression that the *entire* program structure is asynchronous.

 # Concurrency, Parallelism, Synchronous, Asynchronous and all that Jazz

 Terms that will be covered and differentiated in this document: